Hariepirassad/WeatherApp/README.md

 ## What it does

 Give the weather all over the world.
-You just need to know the route name into the database:
+You just need to know the route name incorporated into the database.
 -  DTTA
 -  KEMIR
 -  MORJA